 Accessible, cost-effective, high quality primary care, preventative services and health education

-The mission of Eckerd College Health Services is to provide accessible, cost-effective, high quality primary care and preventative services in a college setting to optimize the student’s ability to learn.
-These services focus on measures that enhance self-esteem and wellness development of mind, body and spirit, and not solely on problems or illness.
+The mission of Eckerd College Health Services is to provide accessible, cost-effective, high quality primary care and preventative services in a college setting to optimize the student’s wellness for the ability to learn.
+These services do not solely focus on illness but also of development of health related to lifestyle decisions to enhance well-being.

 - Call 727-864-8326 during the center’s hours (even for same-day appointments)

 - Stop by Edmundson Hall and talk with our staff

 Students experiencing a medical concern when the health center is closed should contact their Resident Advisor or Campus Safety & Security at 727-864-8260.

 Contact 911 in the case of a medical emergency.